PinsaraPerera/Vivent-ticket-generator/README.md

 # Vivent Ticket Generator

+**Note:** This project is only supported on **Windows OS** due to dependencies on Windows-specific Chrome binaries and rendering tools.

 The **Vivent Ticket Generator** is a Python-based application designed to generate personalized event tickets for participants, upload them to a cloud storage service (Sirv), and update the database with the ticket links.
 This tool is ideal for managing event participants and automating the ticket generation process.

 ---